gamberooni/kind-k8s-demo/README.md

 ## Intro
 This is a short demo on some hacky workarounds on two particular [problems](#motivation) that I have faced when I used KinD for local k8s development.
 If you are too lazy to read and prefer to see it in action, please skip to installation [steps](#installation-steps).
 > **__NOTE:__** This demo is meant for Linux-based environment.
-I am sorry that you will need to do extra work to figure things out if you are using Windows.
+I am sorry that you will need to do extra work to figure things out if you are using KinD in Windows.

 ## Motivation
 KinD is an amazing tool for local Kubernetes development, but there are a few things that could pose as a hindrance when you are working with it.
 For example,